By Rajabu Juma Rajabu – Art in Tanzania internship

 Agribusiness can be divided into significant sectors like:

-- The agribusiness INPUT SECTOR.
-This includes all resources involved in the production or production of farm commodities.
-I.e., includes seeds, fertilizer, machinery, fuel, and credit.
+1. The agribusiness INPUT SECTOR.
+This includes all resources involved in the production of farm commodities.
+I.e., includes seeds, fertiliser, machinery, fuel, and credit.
 Production efficiency can also be linked to improvement in these agricultural inputs.

-- The agribusiness OUTPUT SECTOR includes any agribusiness that affects agricultural commodities or goods between production and the consumer.
+2. The agribusiness OUTPUT SECTOR includes any agribusiness that affects agricultural commodities or goods between production and the consumer.
 This includes transportation, selling, storing, and inspection.
-Millions of people are employed in this sector of agribusiness.
+Millions of people are employed in the agribusiness sector.

-- The AGRI-SERVICE SECTOR includes people researching new ways of producing and marketing Agri-products.
+3. The AGRI-SERVICE SECTOR includes people researching new ways of producing and marketing agricultural products.
 They protect food producers and provide specialised services to all areas of agriculture.
 Both public and private agencies are responsible for the actions of the Agri-services sector.

 Economic Impact of the Agribusiness Industry in Tanzania

-- Creation of employment opportunities, both direct and indirect to agricultural activities
+• Creation of employment opportunities, both direct and indirect, in agricultural activities

-- Improvement of living standards of the citizens
+• Improvement of the living standards of the citizens

-Agribusiness is a vast scope that also looks into agricultural exportation.
+Agribusiness encompasses a vast scope that also includes agricultural exportation.

-Agricultural export means producing agrarian products for exportation or sale outside the country.
-Tanzania is one among many countries that export agricultural products to other countries.
-Examples of other countries are Kenya, Uganda, Rwanda, Mozambique, Congo, Zambia, Burundi, India, the United Arab Emirates, and China.
+Agricultural export refers to the production of farm products for sale or export outside the country.
+Tanzania is one of many countries that export agricultural products to other countries.
+Examples of different countries include Kenya, Uganda, Rwanda, Mozambique, the Democratic Republic of the Congo, Zambia, Burundi, India, the United Arab Emirates, and China.

-Tanzania’s major exports is of agricultural communities such as Coffee, Cotton, Tobacco, Cashewnuts, Tea, Cloves, Sisal, and Maize.
-Additionally, some farmers raise livestock exports, including cattle, goats, sheep, pigs, chickens, and small numbers of turkeys, ducks, rabbits, donkeys, and horses.
+Tanzania’s major exports are agricultural products such as Coffee, Cotton, Tobacco, cashew nuts, Tea, Cloves, Sisal, and Maize.
+Additionally, some farmers raise livestock for export, including cattle, goats, sheep, pigs, chickens, and small numbers of turkeys, ducks, rabbits, donkeys, and horses.

 The most common foods and cash crops in Tanzania are maize, cassava, sweet potatoes, bananas, sorghum, and sugar cane.

-Agriculture is a source of food, industrial raw materials, and even foreign exchange earnings from the countries where Tanzania exports agricultural products or commodities.
-Agriculture is a critical economic sector representing 29.1 percent of the National GDP, almost three-quarters of the productive workforce and more than 30 percent of export earnings.
-Agricultural exports have been growing at about 6 per cent per year, while food crops have grown at about 4 per cent yearly.
+Agriculture is a source of food, industrial raw materials, and even foreign exchange earnings for countries that import Tanzania’s agricultural products or commodities.
+Agriculture is a critical economic sector representing 29.1 per cent of the National GDP, almost three-quarters of the productive workforce and more than 30 per cent of export earnings.
+Agricultural exports have been growing at a rate of about 6 per cent per year, while food crop production has increased at a rate of about 4 per cent per year.